Quizmania

 Quizmania is a British interactive game show.
-The show was devised by Chuck Thomas, Debbie King, and Simone Thorogood and produced by FremantleMedia for Information TV (between August 2005 and March 2006) and ITV (between December 2005 and January 2007).
+The show was devised by Debbie King, Chuck Thomas, and Simone Thorogood and produced by FremantleMedia for Information TV (between August 2005 and March 2006) and ITV (between December 2005 and January 2007).
 Similar to other premium-line call-in shows, viewers on the TV version of Quizmania were encouraged to phone a premium-rate number in order to provide an answer to a quiz question.

-Quizmania's last television broadcast was made on 14–15 January 2007, presented by Greg Scott and Debbie King.
-The show closed with a highlights montage and a farewell sign off from Scott and King.
+Quizmania's last television broadcast was made on 14–15 January 2007, presented by Debbie King and Greg Scott.
+The show closed with a highlights montage and a farewell sign off from King and Scott.

-The series returned briefly on Thursday 17 July 2008 as an online-only show on Quizmania's official website.
+The series returned briefly on 17 July 2008 as an online-only show on Quizmania's official website.

 Background

 In 2004, while working for E4 as anchor presenter on the United Kingdom version of the German-produced live phone-in television quiz show 9Live filmed in Munich, presenter Debbie King joined with producers Chuck Thomas and Simone Thorogood to pitch a similar idea to UK production company Nation 217.
 After commissioning, the show was produced as Bowling For Bucks.

 Approached by FremantleMedia, the trio were commissioned to create a similar show called Quizmania.
 Initially shown in the Autumn of 2005 in a five-hour per night slot on satellite channel Information TV, after 4 months it was picked up by ITV for their night time slot.

 E4 continued with a new production team, which transmitted 9Live from late 2004 in the same timeslot as Quizmania, but stopped in early 2005.